Free Printable Chair Yoga for Seniors (With Pictures)

 Daily Chair Yoga Flow (Visual Guide)

-Follow this simple daily flow using your printable chair yoga chart as a reference
+Follow this simple daily flow using your chart as a reference

 Morning